+If you ever need to get under your vehicle for some inspection or repair, you'll need to know how to raise your vehicle safely to avoid a possible disaster.
 The good news is that the rickety bumper jacks of the '70s and '80s are a thing of the past, replaced by scissor jacks or bottle-style hydraulic jacks.
 Still, these jacks are not sufficient or safe for working under a vehicle without a more stable form of support.
 We're going to go over ways to support a vehicle safely and give you enough clearance to get underneath it.

-Do's and Don'ts For Raising A Vehicle
+Dos and Don'ts for Jacking up A Vehicle

 Know How To Use the Jack

 When you're raising the vehicle to set it on jack stands, it's best to use the floor jack to quickly get both wheels to the desired height.
 If you don't have a floor jack, use the bottle jack or scissor jack to raise one side at a time, then carefully set the jack stand underneath at a secure point for support.
-Repeat these steps on the other side, and make sure the wheels at the opposite end are chocked as you raise the vehicle.
+Repeat these steps on the other side and make sure the wheels at the opposite end are chocked as you raise the vehicle.

-Don't skip any of these safety steps for raising a vehicle—you don't ever want a vehicle to drop with you under it!
+Don't skip any of these safety steps for raising a vehicle — you don't ever want a vehicle to drop with you under it!